Genomics-HSE/deepgene/README.md

 <!---->

-Deepgen is a collection of deep learning models for genomics researchers.
-It is aimed to speed up a working process for people who are not fluent in Deep learning and who want to play around applying different models for their tasks.
+Deepgen is a collection of deep learning models and common datasets for genomics researchers.
+It is aimed to speed up a working process for people who are not fluent in Deep Learning and who want to play around applying different models for their tasks.

 #### Table of Contents

 [TOC]
+## Motivation

+## Installation

+## Quick tour

+## Model architectures

+## Datasets

+## Learn more

 ## Run it